steph2017/318_SBA/README.md

-# Your Own Art Gallery
+# Calorie Tracker API
 This project is a features an API that serves data from static data files.
-I used Express to organize the site,
+I used Express to organize the site, utilizing middleware such as Body Parser, Express Router, and others in order to handle requests from site visitors.

 ## Table of Contents
 - [Installation](#installation)